postgresml/pgcat/README.md

 SET SHARDING KEY TO '1234';
 ```

 This sharding key will be hashed and the pooler will select a shard to use for the next transaction.
-If the pooler is in session mode, this sharding key will be used until it's set again or the client disconnects.
+If the pooler is in session mode, this sharding key has to be set as the first query on startup & cannot be changed until the client re-connects.

 ## Missing